-District-level reports and certain student-level data4 have been generated for each district identified for further validation on one or more of the 2009 leaver data validation indicators and/or districts with data to report on the new Continuing Students' Dropout Rate indicator.
+District-level reports and certain student-level data4 have been generated for each district identified for further validation on one or more of the 2010 leaver data validation indicators and/or districts with data to report on the Continuing Students' Dropout Rate indicator.
 These reports and student-level data are available via the TEASE application.
-Districts not identified for further validation and districts with no data to report on the new Continuing Students' Dropout Rate indicator will receive the following message if they attempt to access the report on TEASE: "Your district was not identified in the 2009 leaver data validation analysis, and therefore no report will be generated."
+Districts not identified for further validation and districts with no data to report on the Continuing Students' Dropout Rate indicator will receive the following message if they attempt to access the report on TEASE: "Your district was not identified in the 2010 leaver data validation analysis, and therefore no report will be generated."

 If a district has been identified for further validation on an indicator, this is referred to as "triggering" an indicator.
 The district count of the number of leavers with a certain leaver code, the total number of leavers, and the percent of leavers with a certain leaver code will be noted on each district's report.
 Only the indicators a district triggers and/or any Report Only indicators for which the district has data will be listed on the report.
-For example, in the sample report below, five of the seven indicators are listed because those are the five indicators the sample district triggered.
+For example, in the sample report below, only certain indicators are listed because the sample district only triggered four specific indicators as shown.
 The fifth indicator listed on the sample report is a Report Only indicator, which is provided for any district with data to report on that indicator.